Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Benchmark Experiments

 \section{Benchmark Experiments}

 In this section, we will establish benchmarks to empirically evaluate the performance of current NCCL methods.
 We are the first to construct such benchmarks for testing.
 Here, considering the diversity of NCCL scenarios, we only adopt task scenarios that combine FL and CL, also commonly referred to as federated continual learning, which is a mainstream research direction with substantial existing studies.
-Below, we will introduce the datasets, baselines, experimental configurations, and the analysis of experimental results \footnote{We are currently organizing the relevant code and datasets, and all related methods will be integrated into a unified code framework to facilitate comparison and deployment by researchers.
-Since this work is quite time-consuming, we will make it publicly available on Github within half a year.
-For this submission version, we have not included it yet.}.
+Below, we will introduce the datasets, baselines, experimental configurations, and the analysis of experimental results \footnote{We will continually organize the relevant code and datasets, and all related methods will be integrated into a unified code framework to facilitate comparison and deployment by researchers.
+The code will be available at: \url{https://github.com/YichenLi-Hust/NCCL/}}.